 Mr. Karnes is a Data Engineer with over 10 years of experience using data analysis and collaboration to optimize public policy.
-He currently services as the Chair of the Pierce Transit Community Transportation Advisory Group and has been a member since 2013.
-He has also served on Pierce Transit’s Pacific Avenue HCT Study Technical Advisory Commission; the City of Tacoma’s Sustainable Tacoma Commission; Pierce Transit’s System Redesign Advisory Group; and the City of Tacoma’s New Tacoma Neighborhood Council.
+He currently services as the Co-Chair of the City of Tacoma Sustainability Commission and is past Chair of the Pierce Transit Community Transportation Advisory Group.
+He has also served on Pierce Transit's Pacific Avenue Bus Rapid Transit Technical Advisory Committee; Pierce Transit's System Redesign Advisory Group; and the City of Tacoma's New Tacoma Neighborhood Council.

 Scott Lampe, Vice Chair

 Mr. Lampe has a background in civil/environmental engineering and holds an MBA in finance.
 He has experience with policy implementation through work on the Bellevue Transportation Commission.
 His experience in finance includes review of operating budgets, development of rating agency presentations, performing economic analyses of long-term capital projects, and development of long-term strategic plans.
 Mr. Lampe has had past involvement as a member of the public in the shaping of the East Link project.